 |* Money raised after 5 April 2007||New rules restricting the numbers of employees of a qualifying company (see VCM55250), and restriction on the amount to be raised annually through risk capital schemes (see VCM55130).|

 |* Money raised after 5 April 2008||Shipbuilding, coal production and steel production added to the list of excluded activities (see VCM3000+).|

 |* Money raised after 5 April 2012||Employment of the monies raised by a qualifying company (see VCM55150).|

-Thus a VCT which raised all its money by a share issue before 2 July 1997 will be able to ignore these changes altogether.
-For example, if it realises an investment in June 2002 at a profit it can invest the entire sale proceeds without regard to the restrictions.
-However see VCM54180 as regards the addition to the VCT approval conditions of a further restriction on the amounts to be invested in any company in a twelve-month period, which overrides the requirement described at VCM55130.
+Thus a VCT which raised all its money by a share issue before 2 July 1997 would have been able to ignore these changes altogether.
+For example, if it realised an investment in June 2002 at a profitcould have invested the entire sale proceeds without regard to the restrictions.
+However see VCM54180 as regards the addition to the VCT approval conditions of a further restriction on the amounts to be invested in any company in a twelve-month period, which overrode the requirement described at VCM55130.